A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

 \subsection{Channels}

-Thanks to the directional reflection supported by $R$ \ac{ris}s, as shown in Fig. \ref{img:scenario_show}, the channel between each \ac{bs} and each user in the proposed RIS-aided cell-free network consists of two parts: the BS-user link and $R$ BS-RIS-user links, where each BS-RIS-user link can be further divided into a BS-RIS link and a RIS-user link.
+Thanks to the directional reflection supported by $R$ \ac{ris}s as shown in Fig. \ref{img:scenario_show}, the channel between each \ac{bs} and each user in the proposed RIS-aided cell-free network consists of two parts: the BS-user link and $R$ BS-RIS-user links, where each BS-RIS-user link can be further divided into a BS-RIS link and a RIS-user link.
 The signal reflection on the \ac{ris}s can be modeled by multiplying the incident signal with a phase shift matrix and forwarding the phase shifted signal to the user \cite{Wu'18}.
-Therefore, the equivalent channel ${{\bf{h}}_{b,k,p}^H}$ from the $b$-th \ac{bs} to the $k$-th user on the $p$-th subcarrier can be written as \cite{Wu'19}
+Therefore, the equivalent channel ${{\bf{h}}_{b,k,p}^H}\in\mathbb{C}^{U\times M}$ from the $b$-th \ac{bs} to the $k$-th user on the $p$-th subcarrier can be written as\footnote{ The signals reflected by the RISs twice and more are ignored, since they are much weak due to the large path loss of multiple hops \cite{Han'20}.} \cite{Wu'19}

 where ${{\bf{H}}_{b,k,p}^H}\in\mathbb{C}^{U\times M}$, ${\bf{G}}_{b,r,p}\in\mathbb{C}^{N\times M}$, and ${\bf{F}}_{r,k,p}^H\in\mathbb{C}^{U\times N}$ denote the frequency-domain channel on the subcarrier $p$ from the \ac{bs} $b$ to the user $k$, from the \ac{bs} $b$ to the \ac{ris} $r$, and from the \ac{ris} $r$ to the user $k$, respectively; ${\bf{\Theta }}_r\in\mathbb{C}^{N\times N}$ denotes the phase shift matrix at the \ac{ris} $r$, which is written as